 My FAVORITE!
 I have dark inner eye corners and broken caps all over the bridge of my nose - this is the only one that works for me and the color matches perfectly.
 It's a bit pricey, but when something works as it should, price becomes less of an issue.
 I put a drop on the back of my hand, then apply with a concealer brush - I love the packaging, very easy to get just what you need out of the tube.
 Amazing stuff!

 I have terrible genetic dark circles exacerbated by my bad sleeping habits, and have tried many, many concealers over the years.
 Besides lack of performance, it's difficult to find a good shade match (I'm super pale but warm-toned).
 This concealer is amazing.
 A pinhead's worth gently patted on and blended with my ring fingertip covers all but the darkest, most prominent veins, and even then only a slight shadow shows through.
+It looks very natural, not at all heavy or cake-y.
 As long as I don't use too much, it doesn't crease.
 Porcelaine #110 is a perfect match for my skin.
 It also covers redness well, and in general really creates a smoother, more even look.
 I use it over L'Oreal Revitalift Miracle Blur eye cream, and it goes on perfectly.
-I look *so* much more awake with this on, even if I never feel it!
-I never thought I'd find something I like more than Shiseido The Makeup Concealer, but Effacernes Waterproof blows it out of the water!
-The only thing I don't like is that it's hard to dispense the really tiny, tiny amount I actually need.
-As sanitary as the needle-tip squeeze tube is, it might actually be easier to work with in wand form.
+I look *so* much more awake with this on, even if I don't feel it!
+I never thought I'd find a concealer I like more than Shiseido The Makeup, but Effacernes Waterproof blows it out of the water!
+The only thing I don't like is that it's hard to dispense the really tiny, tiny amount I actually need - no matter how carefully I squeeze, I usually end up with excess.
+As sanitary as the needle-tip tube is, the product might actually be easier to work with in wand form.

 Funny enough, I fell in love with this concealer when I went to try the Estée Lauder double wear concealer.
 I dabbed one under each eye and decided to try this instead.
 Has since become my HG undereye concealer - creamy, buildable yet takes so little to cover well, brightens and evens out without being shimmery or shiny, does well with creasing...
 I can go on and on.
 Pricey but it takes so little product to get good results that it lasts and lasts.
 Took one lippy for the claim that it's waterproof - while it wears all day long, I have tried swimming in it and find that I have to reapply.
 Should have named it water-resistant instead.